Great Lakes Review is returning after a one-year hiatus. Has anything changed?

 What is the Narrative Map?

 Between 2013-2017, Great Lakes Review collected more than 70 literary sketches of places throughout the Great Lakes region.
-While we’re not accepting Narrative Map submissions at the moment, that could change.
-Keep your eye on our Submit page.
+We are currently accepting Narrative Map submissions on a rolling basis.
+Check out our Submit page for updates.

 What are your submission windows?

 We are currently closed for submissions.
-We will reopen for submissions in February 2021.
 You can always check our Submit page for updates.

 To submit to Great Lakes Review, how connected do I have to be to the region?